ulsdevteam/argo/use-api.md

 client = Client()
 response = client.get("/search", params={"query": "green revolution"})

-# create a list of creators (people or organization) of collections that contain search matches for the query
+# compile a list of creators of collections that contain search matches for the query
 creator_list = []

 for collection in response["results"]: